bucs110a0spring22/ch-6-lab-YiselFlores/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ Uses 2 turtle to draw the relative graphs of 3nP1 function .

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 1

-Grace days remaining: < # >/5
+Grace days remaining: 4/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
  none